exercism/v3/languages/csharp/exercises/concept/properties/.docs/after.md

 The two main types of property are

-1. auto-implemented where the `get` and `set` accessors have no body.
+1. auto-implemented properties where the `get` and `set` accessors have no body.
 They may or may not be explicitly initialized.
 For example:
 ``` csharp
 public int MyProperty {get; set;} = 42;